 For cheap and quick eats the Rathaus-Center Dessau shopping mall has the usual range of dining options (plus good car parking).
 We ate at the excellent cafe / restaurant in the basement of the Bauhaus building.
 Later we visited the Brauhaus Zum Alten Dessauer where we had Apfelstrudel washed down with excellent freshly brewed beer.

 Dessau’s main sights can be covered in a day so we didn’t stay overnight.
 However, if we did it would be very cool to stay at the Bauhaus Building itself.
-For about EUR55 a night for a double you can stay in the exact same studio wing the first Bauhaus students lived.
+For about EUR55 a night for a double you can stay in the same studio wing where the first Bauhaus students lived.

 Our 68km drive to Dessau was straightforward (though a bit dull) on the A9 autobahn but it’s easily doable as a day trip by train.
 Check out the frequent train schedule from Leipzig Hauptbahnhof (central station) to Dessau Hbf here.
 Journey time is just short of a hour.